random-robbie/google-dork/README.md

 I have not used inurl:"DORK" inurl:"&" as you end up getting results once and then you have to change the proxy each time.

 It uses my XSS dork server https://xsses.rocks/dork/ - everytime i find a reflective parameter it's logged and put in to the list.

+Please send a PR request if you can remove any results with ASCII and also urldecode the results.